yanniey/deeplearning_coursera/README.md

 1. L2 Regularization
 	* Apply Frobenius norm of a matrix which penalizes weight matrix from being too large

 	* The bigger the lambda, the smaller the W matrix, and thus the less overfitting

 	* L2 Regularization vs. L1 Regularization
 		* L1 regularization will make the W vector sparse (i.e. with lots of zeros)

 	* lambda is the regularization parameter.
 The bigger the lambda, the smaller the weight will be - i.e. closer to 0(because SGD will work to reduce cost function)

 	* The smaller the Frobenius norm, the less overfitting/ variance

 	* L2 regularization is also called "weight decay" because it makes the matrix a little smaller (by multiplying the matrix by a number that's a little bit less than 1)

 2. In general, the number of neurons in the previous layer gives us the number of columns of the weight matrix, and the number of neurons in the current layer gives us the number of rows in the weight matrix.

+3. Other methods of regularization
+	* data augmentation: e.g. flipping the image horizontally, zooming in a random part of the image
+	* early stopping

+Gradient checking
+1. Don't use in training - we should only use it to debug
+2. Gradient checking doesn't work with dropout (due to the randomness), so we should turn off dropout (e.g. using `keep-prob = 1`)